SKVER news

 a good spirit of zaječar

-The Timok Digital Media Digitization Workshop is a four day workshop (August 22-25, 2023) in Zaječar, Serbia designed to bring archivists, cultural workers, and community members together to strengthen media preservation efforts in the region.
-Three archivists will lead the training, and seven to ten participants are expected.
-Hands-on training in identifying, assessing, and digitizing media collections will be interspersed with presentations from regional cultural workers who will discuss topics in preservation and funding opportunities.
-The goals of the project are to strengthen education and training in preservation, establish a foundation for a community digitization lab, strengthen community networks and collaboration in preservation, and build sustainability for preservation efforts.
+The Timok Digital Media Digitization Workshop was a four day workshop (August 22-25, 2023) in Zaječar, Serbia designed to bring archivists, cultural workers, and community members together to strengthen media preservation efforts in the region.
+Three archivists led the training for seven to ten participants.
+Hands-on training in identifying, assessing, and digitizing media collections were interspersed with presentations from regional cultural workers who discussed topics in preservation and funding opportunities.
+The goals of the project were to strengthen education and training in preservation, establish a foundation for a community digitization lab, strengthen community networks and collaboration in preservation, and build sustainability for preservation efforts.

 Guest Speakers: Sarah Ziebell, Regional Public Engagement Specialist for the Western Balkans, U.S. Embassy Belgrade ● Holly Zardus, Cultural Attache, U.S. Embassy Belgrade ● Smiljana Antonijević, Kosančićev venac Library ● Maša Seničić, a scriptwriter, an essayist and a poet ● Radiša Cvetković, Head of the Library at the Yugoslav Film Archive, board member, Kinoteka Magazine